-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Georgia Wildlife Federation, Inc. as of September 30, 2012 and the changes in its net assets, cash flows, and functional expenses for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Georgia Wildlife Federation, Inc. as of September 30, 2014, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-HUBERT A. BRISCOE, CPA
+Hutert A. Briscoe, CPA HUBERT A. BRISCOE, CPA